 Although AMPI and NAR do have a working relationship, one example of the differences between AMPI and NAR is that NAR provides its member agencies with standard statewide listing forms, pre-qualification forms, escrow account and earnest money forms, standard purchase agreement forms, letters of intent, etc. In Vallarta, there are no such forms provided by AMPI or APIVAC.
 Each real estate agency has its own listing form or uses a form provided by an outside privately owned publisher, which clearly depicts the listing agent as receiving 100% of the commission upon sale of the property.
 Also, NAR has written and enforceable guidelines regarding the handling of commissions and the sharing of commissions between the selling and buying agents.
 Although there are guidelines in Mexico for real estate commissions, they are still flexible, and to some degree negotiable with the seller.
 The listing agent can then negotiate commission sharing with the buyer’s agent.

 All other forms vary from agent to agent and are not necessarily written in the best interest of the buyer.
-Also, most forms and contracts for North Americans are in English; however the Spanish version is the only document that has any legal standing in Mexico.
+Also, most forms and contracts for North Americans are in Spanish with an English translation; however the Spanish version is the only document that has any legal standing in Mexico.
 Therefore, regardless of what you read in English, a Spanish speaking attorney should always represent you along with your agent.

 Once you understand the inner workings of the real estate industry in PV, you need to learn a little about Mexican real estate law.
 It can be quite complex regarding trusts, escrows, mortgages, treatment of taxes, etc. and is often open to interpretation by a state appointed attorney, known as a notario.
 A small percentage of the realtors in Vallarta have a fair understanding of Mexican law as it pertains to real estate transactions; however the vast majority of them are sorely lacking in this field.
 Even with little or no knowledge of the law, they will be anxious to advise you, right or wrong; therefore, the best law to follow is caveat emptor, or buyer beware!

 Because of the many pitfalls that a buyer can encounter while purchasing real estate in PV, we learned over twenty years ago that it is wise to interview realtors with scrutiny, keeping in mind that most all will be promoting their own listings first and meeting your needs second.
 It’s just human nature and with virtually no control in Mexico, it’s pretty much assured.
-Also, because almost 100% of them have listing agreements with the sellers, they are legally bound to act in the best interest of the sellers, and not necessarily in the buyer’s best interest.
+Also, because almost 100% of them have listing agreements with the sellers and developers, they are legally bound to act in the best interest of the sellers and developers, and not necessarily in the buyer’s best interest.
 Because the buyer usually has no contractual agreement with the realtor, he will in all probability get the “short end of the stick” in this conflict of interest.